SSoTme/exercism-typescript-examples/space-age/README.md

 If you're wondering why Pluto didn't make the cut, go watch [this youtube video](http://www.youtube.com/watch?v=Z_2gbGXzFbs).

+## Added ssot.me tools
+ - `ssotme json-to-xml` to convert planet-orbits.json into xml
+ - `ssotme xml-xslt-transform` to write the derived space-age.ts

 ## Setup

 Go through the setup instructions for TypeScript to install the necessary